+The division is headed by a division director who serves as the chief administrative law judge and is appointed by the Administration Commission (Governor and Cabinet) and confirmed by the Florida Senate.
 The division is administratively housed in the Department of Management Services, but is not subject to the control, supervision, or direction of the department.
 The division's headquarters are in Tallahassee.

 An administrative proceeding is initiated when an agency action or inaction adversely affects a private party's substantial interests.
 The agency is almost always a party to the proceedings.
 Cases often come to administrative law judges after an administrative hearing before agency staff or an agency head.